<meta name="robots" content="noindex">

 13

-At 8:40 a.m.
-Licensing Program Analyst (LPA) Esther Cortez conducted an unannounced subsequent complaint visit to the above facility to continue investigation of the above allegations.
-LPA met with Administrator Brandy McCauley and explained the purpose of the visit.
+Licensing Program Analyst (LPA) Teresa Camara conducted a subsequent complaint investigation visit.
+LPA met with Administrator Brandy McCauley and explained the reason for the visit.

 Unsubstantiated